Minded-Engineering/take-home-be/README.md

 The main goal of this test is to see the compatibility of both parties regarding technical skills and development stack.

-You will need to fork this respository, work on your own codebase and share the link to your fork once the assignment is completed.
+You will need to fork this repository, work on your own codebase and share the link to your fork once the assignment is completed.

 ## Description
 Create a RESTful API that returns a list of Star Wars planets and their information from a local SQLite DB.